Articles in this section

 Updated:

-Digital Signage in Jomablue is a centralised solution that allows you to display dynamic, real-time event content across onsite screens, all managed directly within the Jomablue Portal.
+A centralised solution that displays dynamic, real-time event content across onsite screens all managed directly within the Jomablue Portal.
+One source of truth.
+Zero manual slide decks.

-Instead of relying on manual slide decks, PDFs, or external tools, Digital Signage uses your event’s Session data as a single source of truth.
-This means any updates made in Jomablue (such as Session time changes, room updates, or cancellations) are automatically reflected across all connected Screens.
+Instead of relying on manual slide decks, PDFs, or external tools, Digital Signage uses your event's Session data as a single source of truth.
+Any updates made in Jomablue such as Session time changes, room updates, or cancellations are automatically reflected across all connected Screens.

 Digital Signage is commonly used for session room signage, wayfinding, agenda overviews, announcements, and sponsor messaging, anywhere accurate, real-time information is required onsite.